rust-lang/rfcs/active/0000-allocator.md

 The user-specified instance of `RawAlloc` is not required to attempt to provide GC-support itself.
 The user-specified allocator is only meant to satisfy a simple, low-level interface for allocating and freeing memory.
-The support for garbage-collection is handled at a higher level, within the Rust standard library itself.
+Built-in support for garbage-collection is handled at a higher level, within the Rust standard library itself.

 ## Where's the beef